Burkhard Rost

 Burkhard Rost is a scientist leading the Department for Computational Biology & Bioinformatics at the Faculty of Informatics of the Technical University of Munich (TUM).
-Rost chairs the Study Section Bioinformatics Munich involving the TUM and the Ludwig Maximilian University of Munich (LMU) in Munich.
+Rost chairs the Study Section Bioinformatics Munich involving the TUM and LMU Munich.
 From 2007-2014 Rost was President of the International Society for Computational Biology (ISCB).

 Career

 Rost originally started his scientific career as theoretical physicist.
 After studying physics at the University of Giessen and physics, history, philosophy, and psychology at the University of Heidelberg, Rost received his PhD at the University Heidelberg for his work at the European Molecular Biology Laboratory (EMBL) in 1994.
 Following research internships at EMBL and the European Bioinformatics Institute in Cambridge (UK), in 1998, he became assistant professor at the Department of Biochemistry and Molecular Biophysics in the College of Surgeons and Physicians of the CU Medical Center of Columbia University in the City of New York.
 In 2000, he became associate professor at Columbia University and in 2009 he accepted an appointment to the Chair of Bioinformatics at the Technical University of Munich.
 He is a member of the New York Academy of Sciences and has been President of ISCB, the International Society for Computational Biology from 2007-2014.
 As of 2021, Rost has authored or co-authored over 300 scientific publications with a Google Scholar h-index of 100.